flutterph/hackathon2019/.github/README.md

 ## Flutter Philippines Online Hackathon 2019

-This is the deployed build files of the https://flutter.ph/hackathon2019.
+These are the deployed build files of the https://flutter.ph/hackathon2019.
 Flutter/Dart source code will be published soon.

 ### Event